Explore more blogs

 Remember to thank the people who invested time in contributing to your video.
 Send them an email, card, or even a small gift with remarks on how awesome they did and the impact they're making.
 Ask them before producing the video if they're comfortable with being tagged where you post the video and if they'll share it on their social media pages.

-🎥 Inspo from a real nonprofit: The B'nai B'rith Camp put together videos featuring short testimonials from their staff and board for their 2020 Giving Tuesday campaign, which raised over $240K!
+🎥 Example from a real nonprofit: Foster Village Charlotte put together a video featuring short testimonials from staff and foster parents for their most recent Giving Tuesday campaign, which raised over $76K!

 4. Write a script 📜